Nevcairiel/LAVFilters/include/README.txt

 ----------------------------------------------
 IKeyFrameInfo - implemented by LAV Splitter
 ---------------------------------------------
-IKeyFrameInfo allows players to query the position of key frames, so they can redirect seeking requests to those positions for very smooth seek events.
+IKeyFrameInfo allows players to query the position of keyframes, so they can redirect seeking requests to those positions for very smooth seek events.
 Only fully supported on MKV files.

 ----------------------------------------------